 It’s worth noting that the process of sharing thought leadership enables you to harness and harvest the intellectual property (deliberate small ‘i’ small ‘p’) which resides in the heads of your most valuable employees – employees who one day may be employed by your greatest competitor.
 Encourage them to share their brilliance while employed by you, so your business can bathe in its reflected glory.

 Don’t talk about things you don’t care about because it will show – it will be dull, and everyone will ignore you.
 Talking and writing for the sake of it does not make you a thought leader.
 Don’t write about the same stuff as everyone else, this makes you a copycat and possibly a plagiarist.

 Being an expert takes time and commitment as does having an expert opinion.
 Developing an opinion usually means that you have investigated, considered and formulated different perspectives around an issue.

-Your business needs thought leadership because it helps your business to grow, it reflects well on your reputation and it showcases your brilliance.
+Your business needs thought leaders because they help your business to grow, which reflects well on your reputation and showcases your brilliance.

 Here at EC-PR our guiding principle is to help you communicate with conviction.
 We want you to share those firmly held beliefs or opinions courageously, even in the face of contrary opinion.

 But how do you do that?
 Communicating with conviction is about saying something because: you believe it to be true, you care about how you express your opinions and you want to make a difference, in equal measures.

 Tell the truth 80% of the time